MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_driver_request_data.md

 ## -remarks

 Based on certain rules, the HLOS  will provide data to the GNSS driver.
-However, during specific  times, if the GNSS driver determines that it needs  data it can request it without waiting for the HLOS to send it in its normal operation.</p>
+However, during specific  times, if the GNSS driver determines that it needs  data it can request it without waiting for the HLOS to send it in its normal operation.